dfw2gug/dfw2gug.org/src/jbake/content/blog/2016/april-2016.md

 5. Add a HTML-based login form
 6. Encrypt the user's password

+Slides from Paul's talk can be [found here](http://paulwoods.github.io/employeedb/#/)

 ## Bio

 [Paul Woods](https://twitter.com/mr_paul_woods) is a Software Engineer for Texas Instruments.
 He started programming in 1984 on a Commodore 64, but became a electronic technician in the 1990s.
 He graduated from UTD in 2006 with a degree in software engineering.
 Paul has experience with C++, C# and Java.
 He started programming around 2008.